Problematy/goodmap/docs/installation.rst

 ------------

 - **Python 3.10 or newer.**
-- A data source: nothing (a local JSON file is fine), a Google Cloud Storage bucket, or a MongoDB instance.
+- A data source — a local JSON file, a Google Cloud Storage bucket, or a MongoDB instance.
+A JSON file needs no external service, so you can start with nothing but a file on disk.
 See :doc:`data-source`.

-Nothing else.
-The React frontend and the interface translations are compiled into the published package, so there is no separate Node.js build step and no separate frontend to host.
+Nothing else, if you install the published package: the React frontend and the compiled interface translations ship inside it, so there is no frontend to host separately and no Node.js involved.

+A source checkout is different.
+Both the frontend bundle and the translation catalogs are gitignored build output, so a clone additionally needs **Node.js and npm** to build them — see `Installing from source`_.

 Installing the package
 ----------------------